c2lang/documentation/documentation/docs/introduction/code_fragments.md

-This section just shows some code fragments to give you a feel for the language.
+This section just shows some code fragments to give you a feel of the language.
-As you'll see, must code *inside* function bodies is almost identical to C, but code *outside* differs just a bit.
+As you'll see, most code *inside* function bodies is almost identical to C, but code *outside* differs a bit.

 ### if-statement
 ```c